Liam Ridgewell: Return to England

 On 31 January 2019, Ridgewell joined Hull City for the remainder of the 2018–19 season.
 He made his debut on 9 February in a 2–0 loss at Derby County, as a 75th-minute substitute for Stephen Kingsley.
 He was released by Hull City at the end of the 2018–19 season.

 On 9 August 2019, Ridgewell signed a one-year deal with EFL League One club Southend United, with the option of a second.
 He made his debut the next day in the season opener, a 3–1 home loss to Blackpool, starting on the left of a three-man defence and being replaced by Layton Ndukwu after 52 minutes.
 Manager Kevin Bond said his decision may have been "unfair" to start Ridgewell after he had not played any friendlies in the summer.
-He left Southend on 31 January 2020, having played no further part.
+He left Southend on 31 January 2020, having played no further part.On 22 May 2020, Ridgewell joined amateur side Sutton Rangers in the Sutton and District Sunday League.